 You should make a copy of the instructions for all electrical appliances available to the tenant.

 The Gas Safety (Installation and Use) Regulations 1998 contain requirements relating to the installation and use of gas appliances.
 The Health and Safety Executive (HSE) enforces these.
 Further information can be obtained by contacting the HSE Gas Safety Advice Line on 0800 300363.

 You should be aware that only businesses registered with the Gas Safe Register are permitted to carry out installation and maintenance of gas appliances.
-You should ask to see their current registration certificate, and you can find out more about Gas Safe and check whether the installer is a member on the Gas Safe Register (opens in a new window) website.
+You should ask to see their current registration certificate.
+You can find out more about Gas Safe and check whether the installer is a member on the Gas Safe Register website.

 Mobile cabinet gas heaters should only be used in rooms where there is sufficient ventilation.

 All gas appliances should be provided with adequate instructions for their safe use.
 It is illegal to install any fixed fire, space heater or water heater of more than 14kW input into a room intended to be used as sleeping accommodation, unless it is 'room sealed'. ('Room sealed' means that the combustion chamber to the boiler is sealed from the room.
 It gets its air from outside and also vents to the outside of the room.)
 If it is 14kW or less it must either be 'room sealed' or have an oxygen depletion cut-out.